MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 Different applications and workloads require different storage database solutions:

-- Video to be stream
+- video to be stream
-- Sensor data from devices
+- sensor data from devices
-- Customer account balance
+- customer account balance
-- Game data
+- game data

 You can store data on your VMs persistent disk.
 But, GCP has other storage options, for structured, unstructured, transactional, and relational data.